 Some members are required to pay a Part D late enrollment penalty.
 The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
 Creditable prescription drug coverage is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
 You will have to pay this penalty for as long as you have Part D coverage.

-When you first enroll in UCare Your Choice, we let you know the amount of the penalty.
+The Part D late enrollment penalty is added to your monthly premium.
+When you first enroll in UCare Your Choice Plus, we let you know the amount of the penalty.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits.